yuahmed/dig245-regenerative/README.md

 ## About

-This assignment asks you to create a web page that can generate new iterations of itself based on input from the user, available data (e.g. time, location, etc.), or pure randomness.
+This assignment asks you to create a web page that can generate new iterations of itself based on some changeable data source.
+This could be input from the user, other available data (e.g. time, location, etc.), or pure randomness.

 <a href="assets/img/Generative_Design_Process-retouched.png"><img src="assets/img/Generative_Design_Process-retouched.png" align="right" width="450"></a>

-On one hand, almost all software and websites you interact with somehow generate an interface using information from a database and specific rules.
-Even boring shopping websites use cookies to identify and customize pages for users ([regardless who stands to benefit](https://www.justice.gov/opa/pr/amazon-marketplace-seller-pleads-guilty-price-fixing-dvds-and-blu-ray-discs)).
+Nearly every software or dynamic website generates their interfaces using data.
+Even a boring shopping website uses cookies to identify and customize pages for users ([regardless who stands to benefit](https://www.justice.gov/opa/pr/amazon-marketplace-seller-pleads-guilty-price-fixing-dvds-and-blu-ray-discs)).

-[Generative Design](https://en.wikipedia.org/wiki/Generative_design) is a related cultural trend that, similar to data-driven websites, uses coded rules and algorithms to create (and recreate) designs and concepts for architecture, objects, behaviors, animations, games, and much more.
-This diagram from the book, [Generative Design: Visualize, Program, and Create with JavaScript in p5.js](http://www.generative-gestaltung.de/) by Groß, Bohnacker, and Laub, shows how these processes can create new iterations, using varying degrees of input from the creator, in order to ideate or solve specific design or aesthetic issues.
-Regardless of your approach, your project should mimic these processes somehow, reflecting your own thinking on this subject.
+This process is evident in many other "design" contexts.
+For example, [Generative Design](https://en.wikipedia.org/wiki/Generative_design) is a related cultural trend that, similar to data-driven websites, uses coded rules and algorithms to create (and recreate) concepts and forms for architecture, objects, behaviors, animations, games, and much more.
+This diagram from, [Generative Design: Visualize, Program, and Create with JavaScript in p5.js](http://www.generative-gestaltung.de/) by Groß, Bohnacker, and Laub, shows how these processes can create new iterations, using varying degrees of input from the creator, to ideate or solve specific design or aesthetic problems.
+Regardless of your approach, your project should mimic or somehow find inspiration in these processes, to reflect your own thinking on the subject.